All Episodes

 And no again.

-That's that's what he's paid to do.
+That's what he's paid to do.

-And uh we got get this.
+And we got, get this.

 Al Jazeera.

-And uh you told him no, right?
+And you told him no, right?

-No, he has he hasn't told him no.
+No, he hasn't told him no.

-He thought I might want to do that.
+He thought, I might want to do that.

 Al Jazeera.

-Oh, yeah, it's not just Al Jazeera.
+It's not just Al Jazeera.

-You did say no to that, and uh was the BBC was that uh.
+You did say no to that.

 Oh, okay.

-There's it twice in the BBC.
+There's a twice in the BBC.

 We've only said no once to them.

-Sometimes they hold out hope.
+Sometimes we hold out hope.

 By the way, I'm sending out emails to every woman I know asking them if they had an affair with Tiger Woods.

-Okay to the phones, Chris in Waynesboro, Virginia.
+Okay, to the phones, Chris in Waynesboro, Virginia.

 Great to have you on the EIB network.